ADVANCING THE RECOVERY OF

 The Composting Consortium is managed by Closed Loop Partners’ Center for the Circular Economy.
 PepsiCo and the NextGen Consortium are founding partners of the Consortium.
-Colgate-Palmolive, The Kraft Heinz Company, Mars, Incorporated, and Target Corporation joined as supporting partners, and the Biodegradable Products Institute and the U.S. Plastics Pact joined as industry partners.
-Our advisory partners include Compost Manufacturing Alliance (CMA), Foodservice Packaging Institute (FPI), Google, ReFED, the Sustainable Packaging Coalition (SPC), TIPA Corp Ltd., University College London, Western Michigan University and World Wildlife Fund (WWF).
+Colgate-Palmolive, Danaher, Eastman, The Kraft Heinz Company, Mars, Incorporated, and Target Corporation joined as supporting partners, and the Biodegradable Products Institute, US Composting Council and the U.S. Plastics Pact joined as industry partners.
+Our advisory partners include 5 Gyres, Foodservice Packaging Institute (FPI), ReFED, Compost Manufacturing Alliance (CMA), the Compostable Field Testing Program (CFTP), the Compost Research & Education Foundation (CREF), the Sustainable Packaging Coalition (SPC), University College London, University of Wisconsin Stevens Point, Western Michigan University and World Wildlife Fund (WWF), Eco-Cycle.

 What Brands Need to Know to Increase the Recovery of…

 Closed Loop Partners Joins Forces with U.S. Composters…

 Data from the pilot will be shared to help shape international…